foundersandcoders/ws-github-api/README.md

 -----

+## Challenges (one hour)

+Have a go at one (or more) of the challenges below.
+You must pair program!
+You may have to do a little bit of independent research.
+At the end of the session we'll expect all pairs to present for 2-5 minutes.

-## Challenge 1.0: make another API call
+### Challenge 1.0: make another API call

 Go back to ```index.html``` and remove the commented-out part of the page.
 This is for showing of details of one of your repos.
 It can be the first repo in your list, the last, the most popular, or whichever one you like.

 How could you go about getting the relevant data from the GitHub API?
+Refer back to GitHub's documentation for help.

 How might you have to adapt your code from the first exercise?

 What different ways can you think of structuring your code?
-And what are the advantages of each? (think back to things you learnt last week too! 💧💧💧)
+And what are the advantages of each? (think back to things you learnt last week too! 💧 => 💧 => 💧)

 Try and at least come up with an **idea** of how you might do this.
 It will be very useful when you come to your end-of-week project!

-## Challenge 1.2: even more API calls
+### Challenge 1.2: even more API calls

 What other data might you want your application to show and what API calls would you need to make?